sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 #### CDK App Architecture

 AWS CDK apps on the other hand are made up of multiple stacks.
 And each stack is deployed to the target AWS account as a CloudFormation stack.
-However, unlike Serverless apps, each stack can be deployed to a different AWS account or region.
+However, unlike serverless apps, each stack can be deployed to a different AWS account or region.

 ![AWS CDK App Architecture](/assets/diagrams/aws-cdk-app-architecture.png)